scateu/textplan.vim/README.md

 What this plugin do?
 ====================

-0. You are tired of online calendar.
+You are tired of online calendar.
 Get a plain calendar file with [wcal](https://github.com/leahneukirchen/wcal).
 Or copy one from [`calendar/`](https://github.com/scateu/textplan.vim/tree/main/calendar)

-1. Match date lines, give it a pretty highlight
+1. Highlight date lines; Highlight bullet-journal-style symbol lines

 2. `>>` `<<` on event lines, shift the bullet left and right accordingly.
 Out-of-bound bullets will be discarded.

 This plugin only takes effect on `*.plan` or `plan` file.